 Branded customers.
 Excluding the sale of marketing and distribution rights to certain of T-Mobile US' existing co-branded customers to a current wholesale partner (the MVNO Transaction) branded postpaid net customer additions were 4,097 thousand for the year ended December 31, 2016, compared to 4,510 thousand branded postpaid net customer additions for the year ended December 31, 2015.
-Branded postpaid net customer additions for the year ended December 31, 2015, primarily due to higher deactivations resulting from a growing branded postpaid customer base, partially offset by a lower branded prepay customers migrating to branded postpaid plans.
+Branded postpaid net customer additions for the year ended December 31, 2016 were lower compared to the year ended December 31, 2015, primarily due to higher deactivations resulting from a growing branded postpaid customer base, partially offset by a lower branded postpaid churn rate as well as an increase in the number of qualified branded prepay customers migrating to branded postpaid plans.